Toxic IT Assets (And How to Eliminate Them)

 Some banks were deemed “Too Big to Fail.”
-The government stepped in to bailout the lucky ones.
-Less fortunate institutions went bankrupt.
+The government stepped in to bail out the lucky ones.
+The less fortunate institutions went bankrupt.

 Today, there is another type of toxic asset threatening large organizations.
-But unlike credit default swaps and collateralized debt obligations, organizations found to be holding (or hiding) these assets shouldn’t expect a bailout.
+But unlike credit default swaps and collateralized debt obligations, organizations found to be holding (or hiding) these assets should not expect a bailout.

 Instead, regulators and privacy lawyers are ready to make them pay.

 Organizations constantly replace outdated computers, servers, laptops, and other electronic devices.
 IT asset disposition (ITAD) is the process of responsibly disposing of this unwanted electronic equipment.

 Unwanted IT assets become toxic when they go missing.
 This is usually due to loss or theft.
 However, the most common culprit is apathy.
 Companies that fail to make ITAD a priority put themselves at the greatest risk of losing valuable assets.

 Even the most insignificant piece of equipment can contain sensitive data.
 When these assets fall into the wrong hands, legal and financial repercussions are sure to follow.

 Case in point: Morgan Stanley’s recent slipup involving toxic IT assets cost them $60 million in fines and numerous class-action lawsuits to deal with.

 And this time, no government bailout is on its way to save them.